aishmarathe/DASHBOARD-DEVELOPMENT/README.md

 # DASHBOARD-DEVELOPMENT
-Smart Traffic & Pollution Analysis Dashboard (Power BI) Overview
+* COMPANY: CODTECH IT SOLUTIONS
-This project presents a Smart Traffic & Pollution Analysis Dashboard built using Power BI, based on real-world data from OpenAQ (Open Air Quality Platform).
-The dashboard helps visualize and analyze the distribution of various pollutants across cities, with a special focus on PM2.5 levels.
+* NAME: AISHWARYA ZUNJAR MARATHE

-Objective
+* INTERN ID: CITS0D676
-The main goal of this dashboard is to:
+* DOMAIN: DATA ANALYTICS

-Identify areas with high air pollution levels
+* DURATION: 6 WEEKS

-Analyze the PM2.5 pollutant trends
+* MENTOR: NEELA SANTOSH

-Help users understand the impact of pollution on traffic-heavy areas
+# Smart Traffic & PM2.5 Pollution Analysis Dashboard (Power BI)

-Data Source
+## Project Overview

-OpenAQ API Dataset
+This project presents a Power BI dashboard that visualizes air pollution data collected from the OpenAQ dataset.
+The primary focus is on analyzing PM2.5 pollutant levels across different cities.
+The dashboard is designed to help users identify high-pollution areas and understand the spread and intensity of air pollutants, especially in traffic-heavy zones.

-The dataset includes real-time and historical air quality data collected from different cities.
+## Objective

-Main pollutant attributes:
+- Analyze real-time and historical pollution data

-PM2.5
+- Identify regions with high levels of PM2.5 pollutants

-PM10
+- Track pollution trends across cities and time periods

-CO
+- Provide an interactive and visual representation to assist in traffic and environmental planning

-NO2
+## Data Source

-SO2
+- **Dataset**: OpenAQ (Open Air Quality Platform)

-O3
+- **Attributes used**:

-Key Features of the Dashboard
+  - Location (City, Country)
-City-wise pollution concentration visualization
+  - Date and Time of measurement

-Filterable views for:
+  - Pollutant types: PM2.5, PM10, CO, NO2, SO2, O3

-Country
+  - Pollution value and unit

-City
+## Key Features of the Dashboard

-Pollutant type
+- Interactive filters for pollutant type, city, and date range

-Date range
+- Focused analysis on PM2.5 pollution trends

-Heatmap and bar charts showing:
+- City-wise comparison of pollution levels

-Top polluted cities
+- Time-series analysis showing changes in pollution over time

-Highest PM2.5 concentrations
+- Identification of the most polluted cities and regions

-Temporal analysis (by hour/day/month)
+## Tools Used

-Focused insights on PM2.5, which is considered one of the most dangerous air pollutants due to its ability to enter the lungs and bloodstream
+- Power BI Desktop

-Tools Used
+- Power Query for data cleaning and transformation
-Power BI Desktop
+- DAX (Data Analysis Expressions) for calculated fields

-Power Query Editor
+- OpenAQ dataset (CSV format)

-DAX (Data Analysis Expressions)
+## Insights and Observations

-OpenAQ dataset (.csv or connected API)
+- PM2.5 levels were consistently higher in certain urban and industrial areas

-Insights Gained
+- Specific times of the day and year showed peak pollution levels
-Identified cities with consistently high PM2.5 levels
+- Cities with high traffic density often had higher PM2.5 concentrations

-Observed daily and monthly variations in pollution
+- PM2.5 is a critical pollutant due to its ability to penetrate deep into the lungs and bloodstream

-Recognized pollution spikes in traffic-dense regions
+## How to Use the Dashboard

-How to Use
+1. Open the `.pbix` file using Power BI Desktop
-Open the .pbix file in Power BI Desktop
+2. Use the slicers and filters to explore:

-Use filters to select:
+   - Specific cities or countries

-A specific city or region
+   - Individual pollutants, especially PM2.5

-Pollutant (focus on PM2.5 for detailed insights)
+   - Time ranges to see historical trends

-Time period
+3. Analyze visualizations such as:

-View visualizations like:
+   - Line charts for pollution over time

-PM2.5 trend lines
+   - Bar charts showing most affected cities

-City-wise pollution rankings
+   - Heatmaps for regional pollution intensity

-Comparative pollutant levels
+## Future Improvements

-Future Enhancements
+- Integrate live data from the OpenAQ API
-Add traffic volume data to correlate with pollution levels
+- Combine with traffic density datasets for better correlation analysis

-Implement real-time monitoring with OpenAQ API connection
+- Add forecasting using time-series modeling

-Predict pollution spikes using ML models
+- Deploy as a web-based interactive dashboard